While this may be your first time digging deeper into beard styles without a mustache, they have in fact been around for a really long time.

 On the other hand, beard requires more time from your part in maintaining it, but it’s a bit easier making a precise cut while trimming it.

 The solution is simple here.
-Instead of losing time in trying to get trimming of your mustache right, shave them off and try growing a beard without the mustache.
+Instead of losing time in trying to get trimming of your mustache right, shave them off and try growing just a beard.

 Every man has made this error at least once and trimmed his mustache more than planned.